bytedance/vidi/README.md

 4. Wait till the result clips show in the chat box.
 This could take several minutes for long video.

-## Evaluation (VUE-PLOT)
-We release the VUE-PLOT benchmark for plot understanding with two tracks, including character and reasoning.
-Follow the instruction in [VUE_PLOT/readme.md](VUE_PLOT/readme.md) to conduct evaluation.
-To evaluate your own model:
-1. You can obtain the raw videos either using the YouTube video IDs or, alternatively, by downloading them from the [Condensed Movies dataset](https://www.robots.ox.ac.uk/~vgg/data/condensed-movies/) homepage.
-2. Generate the results of your own model and follow the instruction in [VUE_PLOT/readme.md](VUE_PLOT/readme.md) to finish the evaluation.

 ## Evaluation (VUE-STG)